babuthecodemaster/NeoTech-Forge/README.md

 ## Configuration

-Make sure to update the following configuration files with your credentials:
+Example configuration files are provided:
-- `db_connect.php` - Database connection settings
+- `db_connect.example.php` → Copy to `db_connect.php` and update with your credentials
-- `config/paytm_config.php` - Paytm payment gateway credentials
+- `config/paytm_config.example.php` → Copy to `config/paytm_config.php` and update with your credentials

-**Note**: Never commit sensitive credentials to the repository.
-Use environment variables or separate config files that are gitignored.
+**Security Note**: The actual config files (`db_connect.php` and `config/paytm_config.php`) are gitignored to protect your sensitive credentials.
+Never commit these files to version control.

 ## Usage